lara-ozyegen/ARtIE1.0/README.md

 #### Current Status of Our Project
-- Our project is not yet finished but we are close to finishing it, we are hoping that it would finish till the end of the week
+- Our project is not yet finished but we are close to finishing it, we hope it will be finished till the end of the week.

 #### What has been done
-- We almost finished all the views, we did learn database and we are getting our models from database storage also uploading videos to database (We changed the feature screen sharing a bit that's why we are uploading videos to the database).
-We were also be able to use database for login.
+- We have almost finished all the views, we have learnt database and we are getting our models from database storage, also uploading videos to database (We have changed the screen sharing feature a bit, that's why we are uploading videos to the database).
+We were also able to use database to create new accounts and log in or log out functions.

-#### What left
+#### What is left
-- Some of our features are broken ( search, record etc.) , we are hoping we will fix them.
+- Some of our features are broken (search, record etc.), we hope we will be able to fix them.
-- Getting info about models from database
+- Getting info about models from database (adding models to the database with their information as a property).
-- A feature to delete the model from the screen
+- A feature to delete the model from the screen.
-- Some little bugs ( app crashes when pressed about us etc. )
+- Some little bugs (app crashes when pressed about us etc.)
-- Using an ID to see videos from the host
+- Using an ID to see videos from the host.

 #### Contributions